-For this reason, many women at risk for osteoporosis often supplement with vitamin K. Other natural treatments for osteoporosis include weight training a few times per week, getting daily sun exposure and eating plenty of foods rich in omega-3 fatty acids.
+For this reason, many women at risk for osteoporosis often use supplementation to ensure that they are meeting their needs.
+Other natural treatments for osteoporosis include weight training a few times per week, getting daily sun exposure and eating plenty of foods rich in omega-3 fatty acids.

 3. Ensure Healthy Blood Clotting

-For this reason, those on blood thinners like coumadin are recommended to moderate their vitamin K intake.
-Coumadin works against vitamin K to help slow blood clotting.
-Dramatic increases or decreases in vitamin K intake can interfere with and lower the effects of these medications.
+Coumadin works against vitamin K to help slow coagulation in the blood.
+Dramatic increases or decreases in your daily intake can interfere with and lower the effects of these medications.

 4. Promote Heart Health

-Besides ensuring healthy blood clotting, eating plenty of foods high in vitamin K may improve your heart health in other ways as well.
+Besides ensuring healthy blood clotting, eating plenty of foods high in vitamin K may improve your heart function in other ways as well.

 5. Improve Insulin Sensitivity

-Upping your intake of vitamin K may help with insulin sensitivity to help maintain normal blood sugar levels.
-A study published in the journal Diabetes Care showed that 36 months of vitamin K supplementation helped reduce the progression of insulin resistance in older men.
-(7)
+Upping your intake of vitamin K may help with insulin sensitivity to maintain normal blood sugar levels.
+A study published in the journal Diabetes Care showed that 36 months of supplementation helped reduce the progression of insulin resistance in older men.

 In addition to including plenty of vitamin K foods in your diet, increasing your physical activity, keeping your carb intake under control and eating plenty of protein- and fiber-rich foods can also help stabilize blood sugar levels and prevent insulin resistance.